Skip to content

-Factory networks operate on heterogeneous clock sources.
-PLCs typically broadcast at 100–500 ms scan rates, while edge aggregators batch payloads at 1–5 second intervals, and MES systems operate on enterprise NTP-synced servers.
-Non-monotonic timestamps and timezone drift introduce phantom state transitions that corrupt downstream availability metrics.
+Factory networks run on heterogeneous clock sources.
+PLCs typically broadcast at 100–500 ms scan rates, edge aggregators batch payloads at 1–5 second intervals, and MES systems operate on enterprise NTP-synced servers.
+Non-monotonic timestamps and timezone drift introduce phantom state transitions that corrupt availability metrics, so the first contract is strict UTC normalization with monotonic timestamp alignment per asset.
+Late-arriving or out-of-order packets must be handled via watermarking, not silently discarded; the same clock drift correction discipline used in ingestion applies verbatim here.

 import pandas as pd